bhopals/english-vocabs/skill-set-writing.md

   - The amount of garbage everyone produces
   - We should limit our use of resources
   - Safeguard a water supply
-    - Properly dispose of hazardous products Put up signs
+    - Properly dispose of hazardous products.
+    - Put up signs
     - Use and dispose of harmful materials properly.
     - Volunteer in your community
     - Join in a beach, stream or wetland cleanup.